What is qualifying employment?

 - you have a work history of at least three years that we define as qualifying employment

-- you have at least two years of continuous qualifying employment immediately preceding your application (this is so that we can see that you have current experience in legal practice).
+- you have at least two years of continuous qualifying employment immediately preceding your application (including at least one year in the graduate grade of membership).
+This is so that we can see that you have current experience in legal practice.
 You can take a break of up to 12 months for any reason without breaking the continuity requirement